 Annual Public Works Roundup

-The North Central Texas Council of Governments' Public Works Council (PWC) hosted the 14th Annual Public Works Roundup.
-This year's Roundup, combined with the Sustainable Public Rights of Way Subcommittee (SPROW) Forum, was a day-long event that brought together public works professionals from across the region to communicate and coordinate on regional public works issues.
+The North Central Texas Council of Governments' Public Works Council (PWC) will be hosting the 15th Annual Public Works Roundup on May 21st, 2014 at the Ruthe Jackson Center in Grand Prairie.
+This year's Roundup will continue the theme of sustainability and Low Impact Development in a day-long event that brings together public works professionals from across the region to communicate and coordinate on regional public works issues.
 More

 Information and presentations from previous Public Works Roundups: